Skip to the content

 • Students tend to mind less about older furniture or outdated bathroom suites – it’s not a long-term home for them

 Try to consider things from a student’s situation.
-Moving to university is often the first time where many people have to take on more responsibility with regards to what they do with their time and money.
+Moving to university is often the first time that someone has had to be responsible for what they do with their time and money.
 The initial freedom can be liberating, but they may not be best educated on how to use it.
+As a landlord you may have to be more tolerant about the way a student looks after your property, but within reason – there are rules that have to be complied with.

 Which types of property are suitable for students?